abonander/mime_guess/README.md

 Is the MIME type for a file extension wrong or missing?
 Great!
 Well, not great for us, but great for you if you'd like to open a pull request!

-The file extension -> MIME type mappings are listed in `src/mime_types.rs`. **The list is sorted alphabetically by file extension.** This is necessary for the search to work properly, and is covered by the test suite.
+The file extension -> MIME type mappings are listed in `src/mime_types.rs`. **The list is sorted alphabetically by file extension, and all extensions are lowercase (where applicable).** This is necessary for the search to work properly, and is covered by the test suite.

 Simply add or update the appropriate string pair(s) to make the correction(s) needed.
 Run `cargo test` to make sure the library continues to work correctly.